Information for new cannabis licence holders: Cultivation, processing or sale for medical purposes licences

 For detailed information on testing for pesticide active ingredients and the timing of the testing including other requirements such as reporting and record keeping, refer to:

-You'll need to do all tests, as applicable, if you're selling cannabis that's packaged and labelled for retail and export outside of Canada.
-The testing requirements and when to test your cannabis are outlined in Good production practices guide for cannabis.
+You'll need to do all required tests if you're selling cannabis that's packaged and labelled for retail and export outside of Canada.
+The Good production practices guide for cannabis outlines the testing requirements and when to test your cannabis.

 Cannabis composition and limits

 There are other requirements, such as composition, maximum quantities and prohibited ingredients, specific to the type of cannabis you produce for the intended market.
-Cannabis composition, specification and details on the limits of quantities of various cannabis types are outlined in the Guide on composition requirements for cannabis products.
+The Guide on composition requirements for cannabis products outlines cannabis composition, specification and details on the limits of quantities of various cannabis types.

 Packaging and labelling